StefSudu/StefSudu/README.md

 - **Basic Goal**: A fitness app designed to create a personalised training experience for users.
 - **MVP Features**:
   - User sign-up/sign-in functionality
   - Custom workout creation

-#### 🏃 Current Sprint: Sprint 4
-- 🚀 **Tasks**:
-  - Set up a loading screen
-  - Improve the sign-up flow for a smoother user experience
-  - Add functionality to the index screen
-  - Enable users to create and log custom workouts
+  - Select an ai coach and plan